FAQs

 How did you get interested in photography?

 My father was in the advertising business so photography was part of my life from day one.
-I’ve a true fan of photography and am grateful that I can do it as my full time job.
+I’m a true fan of photography and am grateful that I can do it as my full time job.

 How did you learn photography?